-* This document was provided by UC Irvine Health Sciences Compliance Office.
+* This document was provided by UCI Health Sciences Compliance Office.
 (Revised 1-15-2008)

-Note - UC Irvine Health provides access to email via handheld devices based on the above security policy.
+Note - UCI Health provides access to email via handheld devices based on the above security policy.
 Implementation of these security requirements will be implemented as possible.
 Access issues and security problems can be reported to the Service Desk.
-UC Irvine Health Information Services is not liable for lost data in the event a handheld device is erased (either due to user error or by security features that are implemented).
+UCI Health Information Services is not liable for lost data in the event a handheld device is erased (either due to user error or by security features that are implemented).
 If you are not sure of the impact of these measures please contact the Service Desk.